 When the instruction is to check and make safe in the absence of the Council detailed notes shall be taken of the condition of the tree and the action taken.

-Checking inspections are usually undertaken where the Council is unable to carry out an inspection at the time of survey e.g. around the base of a tree where basal suckers obscure the butt.
+Climbing inspections are usually undertaken where the Council is unable to carry out an inspection at the time of survey.

 Remedial works associated with checking inspections are likely to be of a minor nature only.